 - Category: In the News

-Faith Leaders Aspire to Prevent Online Child Violence
+Faith Leaders Work to Prevent Online Child Violence

 “The key solution to prevent online child violence is by promoting religious values and ethics in children and young people and inculcating cultural wisdom in them.
 Only then can they have quality manners.” – Sh.
 Mohammed Swalihu, Imam, Jamia Mosque Nairobi.

 Arigatou International Advisory Group Member, Sh.
 Ibrahim Asmanii Lethome, paid a courtesy call to Jamia Mosque Nairobi Administration on 31st January 2019 to advocate for a world free of online child violence.
 Jamia Mosque Imam, Sh.
 Mohammed Swalihu, Jamia Administrator, Mr. Said Abdallah were among the heads of department that attended the meeting.

 The meeting sought to find sustainable solutions towards ending the increasing exploitation of children in the digital world.
 Members noted that with the increased access to internet, children and youth are empowered than any other generation before but at the same time exposed to exploitative and abusive sites online.

 Members reiterated that denying children access to Internet is not the solution, but controlling or restricting what they view in their devices is key.
 They also took note of today’s children who feel neglected by their parents and caregivers because of a busy working life, thereby denying them the necessary nurturing.
 Due to lack of guidance and role models in their real world, children turn to the digital world to fill the gap, thus increasing their risks to sexual exploitation or even getting recruited into violent extremist groups.
 Parents and caregivers must therefore get more involved in their children’s lives, listening and spending more time with them.